 I booked tickets online because all of the available trains are listed as on Spain’s train website, but the website is in English, allows you to print out your tickets ahead of time, and isn’t glitchy with credit cards.

 Is Madrid worth visiting?!
 Of course!
 It’s one of the most visited cities in Europe and adds charm and authenticity to your Spain itinerary.
+Not to mention you can fly from the U.S. to Madrid cheaply.
+For example, Tap Air Portugal offers plenty of deals to Madrid.
 With three days in Madrid, you’re sure to fall in love with the city’s sights, food, and architecture.

 What would you like to see and do during your 3 days in Madrid?